weekend-game/aspenforest/README.md

 Download the repository to your computer.
 First, you need to run the language interpreter.
 To do this, double-click the WeekendInterpreter.jar file or, if it doesn't start, double-click the WeekendInterpreter.bat file.
 If the latter doesn't start the application, download and install Java 11 or later and try the methods described above again.

-After running the interpreter, open the AspenForest.wgl file and press F5 to run it.
+After running the interpreter, open the AspenForest.wgl file and press F5 to run the game.

 ### How to play